openvinotoolkit/openvino/docs/notebooks/211-speech-to-text-with-output.rst

 This tutorial demonstrates speech-to-text recognition with OpenVINO.

-This tutorial uses the `quartznet
+This tutorial uses the `QuartzNet
 15x5 <https://docs.openvino.ai/2021.4/omz_models_model_quartznet_15x5_en.html>`__
 model.
 QuartzNet performs automatic speech recognition.
 Its design is based on the Jasper architecture, which is a convolutional model trained